How Does A Backflow Preventer Work?

 Have you been experiencing problems with your tap water recently?
 Chances are that the water travelling to your main may have become contaminated with pollutants like non-potable water or human waste.
 In such a situation, it is best to hire a plumber and install a backflow preventer.

-There are different types of backflow preventers.
-One common type is the reduced pressure zone (RPZ) valve.
-An RPZ has two independent check valves with a pressure differential relief valve between them.
-If either check valve leaks, the relief valve discharges water into the atmosphere, preventing it from flowing back into the supply.
+Backflow preventers come in several varieties.
+A well-known type is the reduced pressure zone (RPZ) valve.
+This device features two independent check valves and a pressure relief valve in between.
+Should one check valve leak, the relief valve releases water into the air, blocking any backward flow into your supply.

 While backflow preventers are critical for protecting potable water supplies, they must be installed correctly by a licensed plumber.
 Improper installation can create cross-connection hazards.
 Also, most backflow preventers require annual testing to verify their function.